AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex2/ex2.1/README.md

 - Action:
   - Open test/http/AdminService.http file.
   - Change the username to 'incident.support@tester.sap.com' (admin role), password : 'initial'.
-  - Go to Line 25 and replace the value of the "creditCardNo" field with "1234567890123456".
+  - Scroll to Line 25 and replace the value of the "creditCardNo" field with "1234567890123456".
-  - Go to Line 12 and and click on 'Send Request' to run 'POST {{server}}/odata/v4/admin/Customers' request.
+  - Scroll to Line 12 and and click on 'Send Request' to run 'POST {{server}}/odata/v4/admin/Customers' request.

   Results:
   - ✅ Here is a sample audit log **PersonalDataModified** for one customer entity.
 In your log, the timestamp matches the current timestamp.